-When you join us, you will slip seamlessly into local life as you explore off the beaten path in your small group.
-Like all our itineraries, this one is designed to give you an intimate understanding of your destination, not just a superficial view.
-You will get to know community leaders and try your hand at local trades during your A Day in the Life experience, share traditional fare and lively conversation during a Home-Hosted Visit, discuss the Controversial Topics impacting everyday life, and visit sites supported by Grand Circle Foundation.
+Like all our adventures, Immersions itineraries provide you with an intimate understanding of your destination, not just a superficial view.
+You may find yourself spending A Day in the Life of a local community, sharing a meal during a Home-Hosted Visit, or discussing Controversial Topics that impact everyday life.
 And if you choose to travel solo, you will enjoy all these cultural experiences at an unmatched value, with our FREE Single Supplements-just one of the reasons we continue to be the leader in solo travel.

-To ensure you experience the true culture and feel supported every step of the way, we provide the services of a local Trip Experience Leader from the beginning of your adventure to the end.
+To ensure you experience the true culture and feel supported every step of the way, we provide the services of one of our local Trip Experience Leaders.
 Along with introducing you to the history and culture of their homeland, these friendly experts will gladly help you out with any special requests to make your trip even more special.
 You can also rely on the seasoned team at our regional office, who are ready to help 24/7 in case any unexpected circumstances arise.

-Plus, you can put your own personal stamp on your trip, like the 87% of our travelers who personalize their experience.
-Perhaps you will choose to see more of your destination by adding an optional trip extension to your itinerary.
-You can also arrive a few days early to explore independently and get acclimated, customize your air itinerary, and more.
+Plus, you can put your own personal stamp on your trip, like the 87% of our travelers who customize their experience.
+Perhaps you will choose to arrive a few days early to explore independently and get acclimated, customize your air itinerary, and more.